cloudobserver/spirit-warrior/spirit_warrior_notes.md

 ### Listen for inner guidance

 There are nonphysical beings who can help you access divine intelligence.
 Maybe these beings are part of your higher self.
+Some may say these forces are all in your mind,  "imaginary".
 It's totally mysterious.
+You can think of these beings as existing in other dimensions.
 They may take the form of archangels, animal spirits, ascended masters such as Christ, whatever.
 When you face a decision, ask for help from these inner sources, whatever they may be.

-Usually I get a feeling about which choice seems better.
+To receive inner guidance, begin with small decisions, like what to do during some free time.
+Ask about a certain option and listen inside for some slight emotion, dread or joy or whatever it is.
+Usually I get a feeling about the option or choice.
+If the response is just silence, no answer, then probably either choice will turn out about the same.
+There are no important consequences.
 If I don't get a feeling, I continue to let the question remain sort of in the air.
 I decide not to decide.
 And then later, some guidance may emerge.
-To improve your access to inner guidance, practice with small decisions, like whether to walk one route or the other.
-Ask the question and listen inside for some slight emotion, dread or joy or whatever it is.
-If the response is just silence, no answer, then you know either choice will turn out about the same.
-There are no serious consequences.
+You may think of it as listening for God's will about a situation.

 After awhile you will gain confidence in your inner guidance.
 This technique will also increase your overall ability to detect vibrations in a wide range of situations.